LightVessel: Exploring Lightweight Coronary Artery Vessel Segmentation via Similarity Knowledge Distillation: Methodology

 \subsection{Feature-wise Similarity Distillation}

 The FSD module is designed to transmit semantic-ware feature information ($knowledge$) from the cumbersome $T$ to the lightweight $S$.
 Concretely, the corresponding feature maps from the encoder and decoder are projected into the latent space through MLP depicted in Figure \ref{fig:figure3}.
-In latent space, the spatial semantic feature is represented as latent vectors.
-The reconstruct loss $\mathcal{L}_{Rec}$ is implemented to supervise the training of MLP.
-The reconstruction loss is defined as:
+The MLP aims to obtain the dimension-consistency latent vectors from the feature maps of teacher and student models, respectively.
+In the training phase, we first obtain the scratch-trained teacher and student models, then we utilize the $\mathcal{L}_{Rec}$ for training MLP.
+The reconstruct loss $\mathcal{L}_{Rec}$ is defined as:

 {{Images/}}